How we use cookies

 If your money or possessions have been stolen, make sure that you get a police report.
 You will need it in order to make a claim under the personal property section of your travel insurance when you return home.

-The FCO can't get you out of prison but they can contact your friends and family.
+The FCDO can't get you out of prison but they can contact your friends and family.
 They can also provide a list of local lawyers, make sure any medical problems are bought to the attention of the prison and provide general information about the country, prison conditions and the local legal system.

 Take the numbers every time you travel